bollmann/lunchtalk/talk/slides.md

 % Building micro-services in Haskell
-% The benefits of service APIs as Types
+% Service APIs as Types
 % Dominik Bollmann -- May, 9th, 2017

 Let's build a Wishlist micro-service to store our wishes